petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 To summarize my suggestion for an educational categorization of digital tools, I will define four types of apps, respectively web services:

-+ **Lernen 0**: Tools supporting personal knowledge management, productivity, and portals for web resources.
++ **Learning 0**: Tools supporting personal knowledge management, productivity, and portals for web resources.
-+ **Lernen I**: Transfer of knowledge.
++ **Learning I**: Transfer of knowledge.
 The focus of learner engagement is primarily oriented to content to acquire factual knowledge.
-+ **Lernen II**: Applying knowledge, practicing procedures.
++ **Learning II**: Applying knowledge, practicing procedures.
 The emphasis here is learner interactivity with dynamic content and dialog with teacher and co-learner.
-+ **Lernen III**: Collaboratively solving challenges.
++ **Learning III**: Collaboratively solving challenges.
 Essential is producing a useful output, doing something creatively and cooperatively.
++ **Learning IV**: Multi-purpose tool with features for Learning III **and** either Learning 0 or Learning I.

 … to be continued